 Again, there are toilets everywhere, and it’s usually pretty easy to find a bathroom in town after a night of dispersed camping.
 We don’t typically set up camp and stay somewhere for several days without moving.
 We are always en route to do something fun in the mornings, and generally, we pass a toilet along the way.

-I’ve only had a dig a hole a handful of times this summer, but in most cases o public land, that is usually an option.
-If you don’t know best practices when it comes to going #2 outside, check out this blog post where we talk about things like how deep the hole should be and why it’s so important to pack out your toilet paper so future campers don’t come across it.
+I’ve only had a dig a hole a handful of times this summer, but in most cases on public land, that is usually an option.
+If you don’t know best practices when it comes to going #2 outside, be sure to check out this blog post where we talk about things like how deep the hole should be and why it’s so important to pack out your toilet paper so future campers don’t come across it.

 Learn how to poop in the woods